 |Respond to the student as an individual|

-|Maintain focus on the main points of lesson|
+|Keep the focus on the main topic|

-|Help sustain student interest/engagement|
+|Help sustain student interest|

-|Provide help when students encountered difficulties|
+|Provide help when student encountered difficulties|

 |Ensure key points were drawn out|

-|Bring things to a close / set out practice exercises|
+|Bring things to a close and set out homework|

 Following enquiries from our members, we are delighted to introduce Alan Boswell Group as our recommended insurance broker for private tutors seeking liability insurance.
 Please find details of their policy below.
 Enquiries regarding the policy should be directed to Alan Boswell directly as we are not properly qualified to advise on the product itself.
 We do hope that some of you may find this useful.